 Eureka Dry Tech manufactures humidity & moisture controlled dry cabinet and dry box products.
 These products are suitable for storage of various types of 3D printing filament materials, especially hygroscopic filament polymers like nylon and PVA.

 Eureka Dry Tech’s ADL-3D77 Filament Dry Box is the perfect moisture control solution for 3D Printing Filament Storage.
 Our automatic humidity control dry cabinets provides a quick and simple way to store filament without hassle.
 Simply set the desired humidity level, store the filaments and our dehumidifier dry unit will take care of the rest.
 Your filament will stay completely dry, easily accessible, perfectly identifiable (i.e. no need to open every box to find the right kind of filament you are looking for) and ready to be used anytime you need them for a print.

 We offer cabinets in a range of sizes and shapes and storage capacity from 20 liters to 1300 liters and relative humidity control in a variety of ranges from 5%RH to 55%RH, we can provide you with custom or OEM cabinet designs that will suit you or your client's filament dry storage needs.

-Eureka Dry Tech's Filament Storage Dry Cabinet features:
+Eureka Dry Tech's 3D Printing Filament Storage Dry Cabinet features: